greeniot/greeniot.github.io/_topics/GPUs-co-processors-ASICs-and-FPGAs.md

 ---
 category: computing
-title: "GPUs, co-processors, ASICs and FPGAs"
+title: "GPUs, co-processors, ASICs, and FPGAs"
 description: "We explore why GPUs are a common tool in high-performance computing, how heterogeneous system architecture works and what other specialized hardware exists."
 questions:
   - What are the characteristics of a GPU compared to a regular processor?